IllusionMods/KK_Plugins/Guides/Material Editor Guide/Shader Tooltip Catalogs.md

 6. Check the BepInEx log after loading the mod.
 Catalog errors are reported as warnings and never block the shader itself.

+## In-Game Interaction

+Shader-authored hints use an intentional help mode so they do not obscure the editor during normal use:

+- Hold either Shift key to mark every visible Shader, category, and property label that has authored hint text with a blue dashed underline.
+- While continuing to hold Shift, hover an underlined label to display its hint.
+- Release Shift to hide the authored hint and all hint underlines.

+This behavior is independent of the existing `Show Tooltips` setting, which continues to control Material Editor's ordinary button and control tooltips.
+Users can disable the Shift help mode separately with `Enable Shader Hints`.
+Hints are suppressed while a property label is being dragged.

 ## Manifest Reference

 ```xml